How to be Spanish… What the Times got wrong

 Then, when they finally get that job in middle management they studied for, they can move out, into a tiny mortgaged flat on the 9th floor of a soviet-era block in Moratalaz, and congratulate themselves on their savvy investment.

 But until then, it’s decades of languishing on Mom’s sofa, eating family paella every Sunday, making love to their significant other in the backseat of Dad’s borrowed car.

 How to be Spanish… the conclusion

 So I guess the Times left a few things out.

 Of course, I can already hear the well-thought-out rebuttals that will come my way because of this article:

 “At least a quarter of my friends moved out of their parents’ house before age 40… you ignoramus!”

 “I only eat bread 21 to 28 times a week, you moron!
-Toast for breakfast, bread with lunch and dinner, and an occasional second breakfast which is also bread-based.”
+Toast for breakfast, bread with lunch and dinner, and an occasional second breakfast or merienda which is also bread-based.”